-Task To set up the Jenkins plugin, do the following:

-- 1. Extract the Jenkins plugin from the CodeInsightversionPlugins.zip file.
-For more information, see Downloading Plugins. - Access your Jenkins server instance and navigate to Manage Jenkins -> Manage Plugins -> Advanced tab -> Upload Plugin. - 3.
-Browse to the code-insight-scan-plugin.hpi file, and click Upload. - 4.
-Restart the Jenkins server after installing the plugin. - 5.
-Open an existing Jenkins project, or use these steps to create a new Jenkins project: - a.
-Click New Item.

-- b.
-Enter a name.

-- c.
-Select a project type.
+Task To set up the Jenkins plugin, do the following: 1.
+Extract the Jenkins plugin from the CodeInsight version Plugins.zip file.
+For more information, see Downloading Plugins.
+2. Access your Jenkins server instance and navigate to Manage Jenkins -> Manage Plugins -> Advanced tab -> Upload Plugin.
+3. Browse to the code-insight-scan-plugin.hpi file, and click Upload .
+4. Restart the Jenkins server after installing the plugin.
+5. Open an existing Jenkins project, or use these steps to create a new Jenkins project: a.
+Click New Item. b.
+Enter a name. c.
+Select a project type. d.

-- d.
 Click OK.
+0 To configure the president colors address build ention from the Dect build ention means, and colors Coop with

-- 6. To configure the project, select Add post-build action from the Post-build action dropdown menu, and select Scan with Code Insight.
+6. To configure the project, select Add post-build action from the Post-build action menu, and select Scan with Code Insight.
 The Scan with Code Insight dialog is displayed.